 The rules regarding what the government must prove are relaxed with a drug conspiracy case as opposed to a regular conspiracy case.
 In a non-drug conspiracy case, prosecutors must show that there was an agreement to so do something illegal among two or more people, as well as an overt act by someone in the conspiracy doing something, not necessarily illegal, in furtherance of the conspiracy.

 In a drug conspiracy case, prosecutors must show that there is an agreement to do something illegal.
 They must prove that the person who is charged exhibited an intent to participate in a conspiracy.
 This does not necessarily have to be an overt act.
 Many times, prosecutors try to show an overt act because it is more palatable to a jury.
 However, they are not required to do so.
+For more information, consult with a federal drug conspiracy lawyer in DC.

 Penalties in a DC federal drug conspiracy case depend on the quantity of the drugs involved and the person’s prior criminal record.
 A person can be eligible for a “career offender” sentence if they have two prior violent felonies, two prior drug felonies, or a combination of both.
 That can greatly increase someone’s sentencing guideline ranges in a drug case.